 The best mat for wood fires I have found is DeckProtect.
 It will not help for sparks flying from the fire pit but will protect the decking from the heat of a wood fire under the bowl.
 For propane fire pits there are less costly alternatives.

-To read more about essentials under a fire pit on a composite deckOpens in a new tab., click the link.
+To read more about essentials under a fire pit on a composite deck, click the link.

 Sparks and exploding flying coals can be minimized with a spark screen.